VenciFreeman/BeforeSunrise/README.md

 ## Installation

-- Download this repo;
+- Download this repoditory;
-- Open the Theme Folder from `Preference Panel` → `Appearance` section;
+- Open the Theme Folder from the `Preference Panel` → `Appearance` section;
-- Copy  `before-sunrise/` folder and `before-sunrise.css` file under `theme/`, into the newly opened folder, a.k.a.
-Typora theme folder, maybe `User/AppData/Roaming/Typora/themes`;
+- Copy  the `before-sunrise/` folder and `before-sunrise.css` file into the `theme/` folder, typically located at `User/AppData/Roaming/Typora/themes`;
-- Restart typora, then select it from `Themes` menu.
+- Restart Typora, then select the new theme from the `Themes` menu.

 ## Modification

-- It's an open-source repo, so you can modify the code yourself;
+- This is an open-source repository, so you can modify the code yourself;
-- Refer [Write Custom Theme for Typora]( http://theme.typora.io/doc/Write-Custom-Theme/ ) to learn how to write css file for Typora.
+- Refer to [Write Custom Theme for Typora]( http://theme.typora.io/doc/Write-Custom-Theme/ ) to learn how to create and customize css files for Typora.

 ## About Typora